 Heaven is the place where God dwells.
 It’s not a physical place, but a spiritual place.
-And one day, if you’ve given Jesus control of your life, you’ll go there when you die - to live with God for all of eternity, just like you were originally made to do!
+And one day, if you believe Jesus is Lord and that He died on the cross and rose again, you’ll go there when you die - to live with God for all of eternity, just like you were originally made to do!

 Hell is a spiritual existence eternally separated from God.
 If you choose not to give Jesus control of your life, then when you die, you end up here.
 It’s not what God wants for your life, but you choose this when you reject God’s offer of forgiveness.
 It is a place of horrible anguish and pain, as you pay for the sin you enjoyed on earth.
 Forever.

-Talking to God is called prayer.
+That's what salvation means: We have been "saved" from death by Jesus' sacrifice.
+Now, all you have to do is reach up to Him and accept this free gift of salvation.
+Talk to God.
 It’s just like you talk to anyone else - you just address who you’re talking to, and pour out your heart to Him.
-Tell him your needs and concerns, and thank him for all he does in your life.
-He’s listening, and he’ll answer that prayer.
-You can avoid Hell, and enjoy a guilt-free life, by praying!
 Ask God to forgive you and take control of your life.
 You can do that right now - all it takes is letting go of your pride and asking for that forgiveness.

 Here's a video to help explain what salvation is: